tanishqj2005/ML-Based-Surveillance-using-drones/README.md

 1. notebook folder: It contains the ipynb files to individually test the detection and recognition algorithms, also contains files for finetuning.
 2. videos folder: It contains the demo videos drive link in the readme of the working of the web interface for better understanding and reference.
 3. templates folder: It contains the files for the web interface containing the front end code.
+4. webstreaming_master.py: The python file contains the backend part integrating the model to web interface.